vectorgrp/XCPlite/docs/TECHNICAL.md

 The instrumentation to create calibration parameter segments use a mutex lock against other simultaneous segment creations.

-During the creation of a calibration segment, heap allocations for 3 copies of the initial page are requested (a reference, a working page and a single RCU swap page).
+During the creation of a calibration segment, a single heap allocation for 4 copies of the initial page is requested.
+(default page, reference page, working page and a single RCU swap page).

 Calibration segment access is thread safe and lock less.
-There is no more heap allocation per thread needed.